Tropical geometric interpretation of ultradiscrete singularity confinement

-We describe the ultradiscretization procedure as follows: given a subtraction-free rational function, $f(x)$, where $x = (x_1,\ldots x_m)$ and the $x_i$s are all positive, we introduce corresponding ultradiscrete variables, $X = (X_1, \ldots, X_m)$, via the relation $x_i = e^{X_i/\epsilon}$.
-The ultradiscretization of $f$ is the tropically rational function, $F$, defined by the limit
+Let us first recount the definition of the ultradiscretization procedure as it appears in the literature \cite{ultradiscretization}.
+Let us start with a rational function of a number of positive variables, $f(x_1,\ldots, x_n)$, which does not, require the operation of subtraction to be expressed (i.e., the function is subtraction-free).
+We introduce a number of ultradiscrete variables, $X_i$, via the relation $x_i = e^{X_i/\epsilon}$.
+The ultradiscretization of $f$, denoted $F(X_1, \ldots, X_n)$, is defined as the non-analytic limit